Ministry of Defence

 Campaign medals are those given to soldiers who are eligible for them because they were in a particular theatre of war within given dates.
 The First World War Medal Roll which provides a listing of all those who qualified for the 1914 Star, 1914/15 Star, British War Medal, Victory Medal, Territorial Force War Medal and/or the Silver War Badge is held at TNA.
 If a First World War record was destroyed some basic information about a soldier’s service may be found in this.

 Gallantry medals are those medals awarded for an especially heroic deed or action.
 Records for these are held at TNA, but may not be very detailed.
 Notifications and citations (if published, which was not the case for awards such as the Military Medal and Mentions in Despatches) appeared in the official journal London Gazette.
 A complete set of this, and the all important indexes, is held at TNA.
-The London Gazette Online Archive at www.gazettes-online.co.uk provides access to First and Second World War entries.
+The London Gazette Online Archive at thegazette.co.uk provides access to First and Second World War entries.
 The DPB has some published listings of medal awards for decorations such as the Victoria Cross and Distinguished Conduct Medal.
 Usually you will need to go either to the official unit war diary (held at TNA) or to a published unit history to see whether you can find out more about the action for which the decoration was awarded.

 Regimental Histories

-The DPB has an excellent collection of regimental histories.
+The DPB has an excellent collection of Regimental histories.
 For those unable to visit our Reading Room (open 10am-5pm, Monday to Saturday), A Bibliography of Regimental Histories of the British Army compiled by Arthur S. White (London: London Stamp Exchange, 1988) provides details of published histories that may be available through your local library’s inter-library loan scheme.
 Regimental journals and forces newspapers should not be overlooked.

-A useful title for locating regimental museums (although these are unlikely to hold information about individuals) is A Guide to Military Museums: and Other Places of Military Interest by Terence and Shirley Wise (Knighton, Powys: Terence Wise, 2001).
+A useful title for locating Regimental museums (although these are unlikely to hold information about individuals) is A Guide to Military Museums: and Other Places of Military Interest by Terence and Shirley Wise (Knighton, Powys: Terence Wise, 2001).

 Research Guides